 Finding Value in MLB Futures Odds

-The best thing about the MLB Futures tracker is that it tracks ALL the futures markets listed by the five leading sportsbooks.
+The best thing about the SAO MLB Futures tracker is that it tracks ALL the futures markets listed by the five leading sportsbooks.
 If just one sportsbook has odds on a player to win AL Rookie of the Year, for example, it’s in the tracker, even if the other sportsbooks don’t list the player.
-Think Jackson Kowar has a chance to win the AL Rookie of the Year?
-Caesars has him listed at +25000, so now’s your chance to place a few bucks on him at 250/1.
+Think Luis Matos has a chance to win the 2023 NL Rookie of the Year?
+BetMGM and Caesars have him listed at +15000, so now’s your chance to place a few bucks on him at 150/1.

 Expert MLB Futures Predictions

 After you’re done taking a look at the SAO MLB Futures Tracker, head on over to the MLB Picks section, just one click away.
 You’ll usually see a free pick or two, but our SAO Premium subscribers get access to the best MLB player prop bets, game bets, and futures bets out there, posted every day, all for one low price.
-The SAO team is made up of expert handicappers who started off 2022 very strong, with their MLB prop picks being graded at +30.34 units over the first two months of the season.
+The SAO team is made up of expert handicappers who consistently find hidden value in the multitude of MLB wagering opportunities.
 Sign up for SAO Premium today!